ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 Topics are a vital element of the ROS graph.
 As you know, ROS 2 breaks complex systems down into many modular nodes.
-Topics are what allow data to move between those nodes, and therefore between different parts of the system.
+Topics are one of the important ways that data moves between nodes, and therefore between different parts of the system.

 Prerequisites
 -------------